barryclark/jekyll-now/_posts/2021-01-15-howto-nuxeo-package.md

  * specialize some parameters in `nuxeo.conf`: the configuration then becomes the responsibility of the ops team and every change needs to be communicated to them
  * having several Nuxeo templates, one per environment that contains different configuration.
 The ops team needs to know which template to activate depending on the environment where they deploy.

-In a cloud-native world, applications are shipped as container, and the applicative configuration should be embedded in the container.
+In a cloud-native world, applications are shipped as container, and the application configuration should be embedded in the container.
 The infrastructure platform should only provide an environment name or type without knowing anything about the application.
 The options above are then not really usable.

-Thru the usage of the `NUXEO_ENVIROMENT` variable, we will see in this how-to, how we can specify some environment specific configuration in a Nuxeo package and then ship it as a container.
+Thru the usage of the `NUXEO_ENVIROMENT` variable, we will see in this how-to, how we can specify some environment-specific configuration in a Nuxeo package and then ship it as a container.
 The infrastructure platform then just need to specify the type of environment.

 A Simple Nuxeo Package